tbfld/counter.ink/content/blg/blg.md

 extract: This is sort of a blog. *Ceci n’est pas un blog*, maybe — it *is* and *isn’t*.
 It’s an archive of  things I’ve written over the last ~35 years years for mailing lists (only [[blg/old/nettime/nettime|nettime]] so far) and social media (only [[social-media|Facebook]] so far), reconstituted in a bloggish way — call it a *jawlog*, a just-add-water-log.
 I have several reasons for doing that (like not relying on increasingly unreliable “platforms”), but where things come from is less interesting than what they are now.
 created: 2024-11-09 14:44
 updated: 2025-02-14 22:04
-author:
+author: "tb"
 images:
 order: "030"
-enableToc: true
+enableToc: "true"
 permalink:
 aliases:
-draft: true
+draft: "true"
-publish: false
+publish: "false"
 tags:
   - index
 ---